ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - sessionId REQUIRED: This is the current session in which the abort occurs.

-Futher discussion on session aborts are discussed below.
+The effect of session aborts on the state of the asset is discussed below.

 # SATP Session Resumption